-- Spring Seminar Deans: The Seminar Staff includes one Adult Dean (one-year position) and two Youth Deans (2-year position) who serve as leaders of youth programming during the seminar and key members of the Seminar Planning Committee.
-Typically, all fees for Deans, including registration, travel, food, and lodging are covered by UU@UN.
-We are committed to equitably adapting this for a virtual setting.
-Applications for Dean are closed.
+- Spring Seminar Youth Deans: The Seminar Staff includes one Adult Dean and two Youth Deans (2-year position) who serve as leaders of youth programming during the seminar and key members of the Seminar Planning Committee.
+All fees for Youth Deans, including registration, travel, food, and lodging are covered by UU@UN.
+Applications for Youth Dean are being accepted through July 7, 2021.

 - Spring Seminar Chaplains: The Seminar Staff includes two Adult Chaplains and two Youth Chaplains.
 Their role is to provide a listening ear to participants who need to process the spiritual or emotional impact of their experience.
 Must receive chaplain training prior to start of the seminar.
-Typically, all fees for Chaplains, including registration, travel, food, and lodging are covered by UU@UN.
-We are committed to equitably adapting this for a virtual setting.
-Applications for Adult Chaplains are being accepted through August 9, 2021.
+All fees for Chaplains, including registration, travel, food, and lodging are covered by UU@UN.
+Applications for Youth and Adult Chaplains are being accepted through August 9, 2021.

 - Spring Seminar Planning Committee: (Position open to youth or adults!)
 In the months leading up to the Spring Seminar, our Planning Committee convenes via video conference call in teams to determine and coordinate the events of the Spring Seminar.
 Registration fees covered by UU@UN.
-Applications for the 2021 Planning Committee are being accepted through August 9, 2021.
+Applications for the 2022 Planning Committee are being accepted through August 9, 2021.

 The shape of the 2022 Planning Committee is under development!
 Historically, the Planning Committee has consisted of the following teams:

 - Trajectory of Learning Team: Responsible for the trajectory of learning during the Intergenerational Spring Seminar, including organizing and coordinating the main content of the Spring Seminar, such as workshops, panel discussions, keynote speakers, small group discussion time, and other performances/presentations.
 All programs should be engaging and as much as possible, should be interactive, multisensory experiences; the team should aim to minimize the time when participants are just sitting-and-listening.
 The Trajectory of Learning Team should consider how to ensure that these sessions flow smoothly from one to another and that the overall Seminar objectives are achieved.